JuliaLang/www_old.julialang.org/blog/_posts/GSoC 2017 project A Wrapper for the FEniCS Finite Element Toolbox.md

 - Fixing precompilation which would provide a large performance benefit.
 This error is well documented, and the fix is relatively simple.
 At the same time it would require the rewriting of a large segment of the codebase due to the way we currently access functions and attributes.
 - Improving plotting.
 We currently rely on the FEniCS plotting backend to plot the necessary functions/meshes/objects.
 For more detailed visualization we can use Paraview, like in FEniCS.
 A direct Julia plotter would be nice, as we could provide further customization to our objects.
 - Integration with JuliaDiffEq.
 We can currently specify and create the necessary objects for the solution of some FEM problems.
 We have also provided interfaces for accessing most of their attributes aswell as exporting the necessary arrays.
 Despite this, we currently have no automatic way of seamlessly accessing them via other packages.
 By providing this access, we would be able to greatly extend the packages capabilities.
+- FEniCS itself is a collection of different components.
+The FFC(FEniCS Form Compiler) takes matrix assembly expressions and compiles these to C code and then further to machine code.
+A more optimal way of doing this, would be to replace the whole process with Julia code